-If you want me to help identify a snake, you should upload a picture of the snake to a photo sharing site (like Flickr or Picasa) and send me the link.
+If you want me to help identify a snake, I will need to see some digital photos.
+Send me an email at firstname.lastname@example.org.
+Attach the photos or upload them to a photo sharing site (like Flickr) and send me the link.
 Be sure to mention where you found the snake: where it’s from makes a big difference in making a positive ID.
 I usually won’t be able to identify a snake based on a verbal description.

 Questions About Pet Garter Snakes

 The Care Guide is designed to answer most questions about keeping garter snakes as pets.
 Here are a few specific questions I get on a regular basis.

 What Garter Snakes Eat

 I get a lot of e-mail from people with a newly acquired garter snake asking what they should feed it.
 Before you contact me, read the Care Guide’s page on Feeding: I’ve tried to make it as comprehensive as possible.
 It should cover most questions.

 If you plan on feeding fish to your garter snake, learn about vitamin B1 deficiencies that can result from a diet based on certain kinds of fish.